drougge/wellpapp/README.md

 Server part of wellpapp, a system for image tagging.
-It's not ready for general use anyway, so instructions will be sparse for now.

 Look at example.conf, make whatever changes you feel like, but at least change the GUID.
 Then make directories dump, log and (optionally) mm_cache